masolimano/maneage/README-hacking.md

-Copyright (C) 2018-2019 Mohammad Akhlaghi.
-See the end of the file for license conditions.

 Reproducible paper template
 ===========================

+Copyright (C) 2018-2019 Mohammad Akhlaghi <mohammad@akhlaghi.org>
+See the end of the file for license conditions.

 This project contains a **fully working template** for a high-level research reproduction pipeline, or reproducible paper, as defined in the